Vanadyl sulfate: Synthesis, structure, and reactions

 In acidic solution, oxidation of vanadyl sulfate gives yellow-coloured vanadyl(V) derivatives.
 Reduction, e.g. by zinc, gives vanadium(III) and vanadium(II) derivatives, which are characteristically green and violet, respectively.

 Occurrence in nature

 Like most water-soluble sulfates, vanadyl sulfate is only rarely found in nature.
-Anhydrous form is pauflerite, a mineral of fumarolic origin.
-Hydrated forms, also rare, include hexahydrate (stanleyite), pentahydrates (minasragrite, orthominasragrite, and anorthominasragrite) and trihydrate - bobjonesite.
+The anhydrous form occurs as pauflerite, a mineral of fumarolic origin.
+Hydrated forms include a hexahydrate (stanleyite), pentahydrates (minasragrite, orthominasragrite, and anorthominasragrite) and a trihydrate (bobjonesite).

 Medical research

 Vanadyl sulfate is a component of food supplements and experimental drugs.
 Vanadyl sulfate exhibits insulin-like effects.

 Vanadyl sulfate has been extensively studied in the field of diabetes research as a potential means of increasing insulin sensitivity.
 No evidence indicates that oral vanadium supplementation improves glycaemic control.
 Treatment with vanadium often results in gastrointestinal side-effects, primarily diarrhea.

 Vanadyl sulfate is also marketed as a health supplement, often for bodybuilding.
 Deficiencies in vanadium result in reduced growth in rats.
 Its effectiveness for bodybuilding has not been proven; some evidence suggests that athletes who take it are merely experiencing a placebo effect.